 These traits should be expressed in your logo’s design – you can use a green color palette to express an eco-friendly brand, a cursive font to emphasize your elegant clientele, or a symbol of a mustache/beard combination to represent your barbershop business.

 Your brand imagery is an important part of communicating your brand identity.
 It refers to the acceptable images you can use across all of your communications with your audience, and it’s usually centered around the colors used in your logo – think of it like having an overarching aesthetic.

 (This isn’t to be confused with brand image, which is the way that your customers come to think about your brand over time, based on interactions they have with you.)

 Brand imagery works with other elements of your brand to express your brand identity.
 It creates consistency throughout any physical products you create and digital platforms you may post on.

 Anywhere you look, Bumble’s branding lies within these two elements – it’s very rare to see the word “bumble” printed or promoted because the color and symbol do so well that any text is unnecessary.

 What this does is creates great brand imagery by offering users a consistent tone across any platform.

 Think of the imagery on your website or your social media accounts; each of those images needs to be carefully chosen to make sure they use or complement your brand’s colors, values, and overall messaging.

 You know how the most memorable people are the ones whose personalities stand out?
 The same goes for brands.

-Then, when you have an idea of who your brand is, commit it to paper and prepare to consistently communicate with it.
+Then, when you have an idea of who your brand is, commit it to paper and prepare to regularly communicate with it.
 This brings us to: